Use Negative Comments & Criticism to Help You Grow Emotionally

 Due to your life script, you may respond to negative comment and criticism exactly the same way as your parent.

-Do you hear voices from your past that still haunt you today?
-Here are some examples of messages you may have heard in childhood that resist any form of feedback:
+Do you still hear messages from your past that bother you today?
+Here are some examples of things you might have heard as a kid that make it hard to accept feedback:

 - They are just envious of you